Jonathan Haggerty: ONE Championship

 Haggerty made his ONE Championship debut in January 2019 and defeated Joseph Lasiri via unanimous decision.

 On 4 May 2019 he defeated the legendary Sam-A Gaiyanghadao at ONE Championship: For Honor to claim the ONE Flyweight Muay Thai World Championship.

 Immediately after receiving the belt he called out Thai boxing phenom Rodtang Jitmuangnon against whom he would make his first title defence.
 The bout took place on 2 August 2019, with Haggerty losing the ONE Flyweight Muay Thai World Championship to Jitmuangnon at ONE Championship: Dawn of Heroes.

 Jonathan Haggerty eventually faced Rodtang in a rematch for the ONE Muay Thai title at ONE Championship: A New Tomorrow on 10 January 2020.
 He was knocked down in the opening round and was dominated for the remainder of the fight, losing by TKO in the third round after being knocked down three times in the round.

 Haggerty's next fight was against the Japanese opponent Taiki Naito at ONE Championship: Big Bang 2.
 He won the fight by unanimous decision, scoring a knockdown in both the first and the second round.

 Haggerty was scheduled to face former ONE Flyweight Kickboxing world title challenger Elias Mahmoudi at ONE on TNT 4 on 28 April 2021.
 Their fight was cancelled due to COVID-19 travel restrictions and Haggerty was unable to make it to the bout.

-Haggery faced Arthur Meyer for the ISKA Muay Thai Lightweight World title at Siam Warriors Superfights on 20 November 2021.
+After this Haggerty was due to face Jonno Chipchase on Roar Combat League, though the fight was pulled shortly after.
+Haggerty faced Arthur Meyer for the ISKA Muay Thai Lightweight World title at Siam Warriors Superfights on 20 November 2021.
 He won the fight by a second-round knockout.

 Haggerty faced Mongkolpetch Petchyindee Academy at ONE: Bad Blood on 11 February 2022.
 He won the bout via unanimous decision and was awarded a Performance of the Night bonus.

 Haggerty was booked to face Walter Goncalves in the quarterfinals of the ONE Muay Thai Flyweight Grand Prix at ONE 157 on 20 May 2022.
 However, close to the fight Haggerty pulled out of the fight citing health reasons and was replaced by Josue Cruz.